 Note, though, that if granted:

-- the defendant does not get a new trial, but
+- the defendant does not get a fresh trial, but

 - he receives a full dismissal of the charges against him.